-Asset-backed securities ("ABS") are debt securities issued by corporations or other entities (including public or local authorities) backed or collateralised by the cash flow arising from an underlying pool of assets.
-The underlying assets typically include loans, leases or receivables (such as credit card debt, motor vehicle loans and student loans).
-Mortgage-backed securities ("MBS") are structured like ABS but participate specifically in, or are secured by, residential or commercial mortgage loans.
-The obligations associated with these securities may be subject to greater credit, liquidity and interest rate risk (as described above), compared to other debt securities such as government issued bonds.
+Asset-backed securities ("ABS") are debt securities issued by corporations or other entities (including public or local authorities) backed or collateralised by the cash flow arising from an underlying pool of financial assets, in many cases themselves less liquid.
+The underlying financial assets typically include loans, leases or receivables (such as credit card debt, motor vehicle loans and student loans).